nswdpc/silverstripe-okta-boilerplate/README.md

 + A valid groups claim to return some or all of the user's Okta groups
 + If you require multiple sites authenticating via Okta, a service application per site.
 + A `clientId` and `clientSecret` for Oauth

+### Okta API

-+ An API token to work with the Okta API
++ To work with the Okta API, you will need an Okta API token

 ## Documentation